-Arzak holds high regard for many as a San Sebastián institution of modern Basque cookery.
+Arzak holds high regard for many as a San Sebastián institution for modern Basque cookery.
 It was a humble tavern in 1897 under Escolástica Lete – the grandmother of Chef owner Juan Mari Artzak, currently aged 74 who has won and kept 3 Michelin stars since 1989.
 Juan and his daughter Elena (voted the world’s greatest female chef last year), run the multi roomed restaurant, that comes with a formal feel and a 100,000 bottle cellar!
+Now onto the food…

 We all opted for the tasting menu.